gmabaletheeanalyst/Financial_Analysis_Power_BI/README.md

 # Financial_Analysis_Power_BI
-This repository contains credit card usage and financial metrics of a banking institution
+This repository contains credit card usage and financial metrics of a banking institution using DAX Expressions

 **Project Background**